I changed the settings of the standard MacOS terminal!

 Transparent terminal background

-By default, the background of the terminal is opaque, which can be inconvenient when entering commands while referring to data or articles.
+By default, the terminal background is opaque, which is inconvenient when entering commands while referring to data or articles.

-Terminal > Settings > Profiles > Background (Color Effects) >
+to Terminal > Settings > Profile > Background (Color Effects) >

 (Example) Opacity 80%

-Personally, I often work while checking or referring to something, so I made it a little transparent.
+I often work while checking and referencing things personally, so I made it slightly transparent.

-You can also customize the font type, size, and cursor by going to "Terminal > Settings > Profile," so try changing it to your preferred environment.
+You can also customize the font type, size, cursor, etc. from "Terminal > Settings > Profile," so try changing it to your preferred environment.

 Split Screen

-To work with multiple screens displayed, you need to open a new window (or tab), so this may be the difference between some people who choose to use a different terminal such as iTerm2.
+To work with multiple screens displayed, you need to open a new window (or tab), which might be why some people choose to use a different terminal like iTerm2.
+Nevertheless, it's

-Still, it is convenient if you are working while checking logs, etc., so being able to display multiple screens will improve your work efficiency.
+convenient for tasks like checking logs, so being able to display multiple screens improves work efficiency.

 Here are some basic shortcuts for splitting the screen!